Civil-rights litigation setting with emergency lights

 Do You Qualify for High-Value Police Brutality and Excessive Force Representation in Edmond?

-If your incident occurred near I-35, US-77, SH-66, at a commercial site, during a law-enforcement encounter, or in any setting where multiple actors may share responsibility, we build the file to withstand aggressive defense scrutiny rather than a quick-value shortcut.
+If your incident occurred near I-35, US-77, SH-66, at a commercial site, during a law-enforcement encounter, or in any setting where multiple actors may share responsibility, the file should be documented well enough to withstand aggressive defense scrutiny rather than a quick-value shortcut.

 • serious force event involving taser, firearm, impact weapon, K-9, restraint, or prolonged prone pressure